nestorm001/TagView/README.md

 # TagView

+## DEPRECATED
+[google/flexbox-layout](https://github.com/google/flexbox-layout) is a better way to do the same thing

 <a href="http://www.methodscount.com/?lib=cn.nesto%3Atagview%3A0.3.1"><img src="https://img.shields.io/badge/Methods and size-core: 118 | deps: 18818 | 26 KB-e91e63.svg"/></a>

 A custom view to show tags or similar staff, which moves item to the next line when no space left on the current.